Friends of the Center Research Awards

 Project: American Perceptions of the Muslim World: Seeking Grassroots Solutions

-Lucia Cash, Ph.D. student in Religious Studies
+Lucia Cash, doctoral student, Religious Studies

 Project: The Role of Religious Leaders in Peace-Building and Reconciliation in Post-Dictatorship Uruguay